Sara-Oberg/heart-disease-capstone-project/README.md

 # Expected Data Source:
 The data will come from a dataset "https://www.kaggle.com/datasets/mirzahasnine/heart-disease-dataset?select=heart_disease.csv" called heart_disease.csv, which includes basic personal and health information, provided as a CSV file.

-# Techniques:

-- Simple data analysis to understand the data
-- Creating useful features from the data
-- Using machine learning methods like Logistic Regression, Decision Trees, Random Forest, and Gradient Boosting
-- Checking how well the model works using methods like cross-validation, confusion matrix, and ROC curve

 # Expected Results:
 I aim to create a reliable tool that can predict who might develop heart disease based on their basic personal and health details.
 This tool will show us which factors are most important for predicting heart disease, helping doctors and patients take action early.